 To the Point

 Starting to plant the seed early could make a big difference in your bottom line.
-Help your prospects see how easy it is to buy art from your gallery by focusing on the value you offer in the gallery and the services you provide busy shoppers.
+Help your prospects see how easy it is to buy art from your gallery by focusing on the value you offer in the gallery, the quality of your artists, and the services you provide busy shoppers.

 Getting organized early for the busy season can help take the marketing task off your shoulders when it comes time to implement.